 1. It takes work.
 Love isn't some gorgeous, easy fairytale.
-It is a wonderful thing, but if you want to make it work, you need to put in the work.
+It's a wonderful thing.
+But.
+If you want to make it work, you need to put in the work.

-2. You are not defined by having the love of another person.
+2. You aren't defined by having the love of another person.
 Nope.
 Sorry.
 This high school-holdover is one of the most important ideas you can drop.
-You will never be truly happy in a relationship if you aren't happy and whole on your own.
+You'll never be truly happy in a relationship if you aren't happy and whole on your own.

 3. Perfection is possible.
 Ha!
-Cute, but no. As much as we would all like to believe this one, it just isn't true.
+Cute, but no. As much as we'd all like to truly believe this one, it just isn't true.
 And that's a good thing!
 It's our foibles and failings that make us (and our relationships) interesting.

 4. You cannot change your partner.
 And no, we don't mean getting your boyfriend to put the seat down or getting your girlfriend to realize how important flossing is (it saves gums!).
 We mean on a deep, fundamental level.
 People are who they are.
 Embrace your partner for what makes them, them and learn to accept their quirks.
 Or, if it's seriously not working, part ways and search for someone you won't want to change.

 5. You will never change.
 Hardly!
-Kids, these are the vital years for defining yourself!
+These are the vital years for defining yourself!
 You will grow and change as a person (yay!) and find that the person who sparked your love at 22 might not fit your life and needs at 29.

-6. If you want it badly enough, your life can be a Nicholas Sparks book (or some other similarly sappy fare). *Falls off chair laughing*.
+6. If you want it badly enough, your life can mimic a Nicholas Sparks book (or some other similarly sappy fare). *Falls off chair laughing*.
 Sorry, but that's not happening.
-You can have a happy ending, but it won't be sparkly and technicolored.
+You can have a happy ending, but it won't be sparkly and techni-colored.
 (Can you tell I don't like Nicholas Sparks?
 Nothing personal, man).

-8. Anonymous sex isn't all it's cracked up to be.
+8. Anonymous sex isn't all that great.
 Sure, there's a certain thrill to getting it on with a total stranger, but over and over again studies prove that more satisfying sex is found between partners with an emotional connection.